Honda XR series: XR650R

-Introduced in 2000, the XR 650R was not just an update to the XR 600—it was a totally new bike.
+Available from 2000 to 2007, the XR 650R was not just an update to the XR 600.
 An all-new 649 cc, liquid-cooled, SOHC engine was mated to an aluminum box frame.
-At 280 lb dry, it weighed more than the XR600R which it replaced, but was built very strong and the engine was immensely powerful.
-Honda was obviously aiming squarely at the long range desert racing market with this bike.
-Team Honda and the XR650R posted many definitive Baja 1000 wins during its production cycle, and many other desert race wins with Scott Summers and Johnny Campbell at the helm.
-Cancelled for the 2008 production year, the 'Big Red Pig (BRP)' enjoys a loyal following among Honda fans today, and remains one of the most competitive, open class 4-stroke enduro motorcycles available.
+At 280 lb dry, it weighed more than the XR600R which it replaced but had a powerful engine.
+Honda appeared to be positioning itself in the long-range desert racing market with this bike.
+Team Honda and the XR650R posted numerous Baja 1000 wins during its production cycle, and many other desert race wins with Scott Summers and Johnny Campbell at the helm.
+Cancelled for the 2008 production year, the 'Big Red Pig (BRP)' continued to enjoy a following among Honda fans, and remained a competitive, open class 4-stroke enduro motorcycle.